Introduction

 Description

-The general principles for data management planning are described in the Planning page of the Data fife cycle section, while generic but more practical aspects of writing a DMP can be found on the Data Management Plan page.
+The general principles for data management planning are described in the Planning page of the Data life cycle section, while generic but more practical aspects of writing a DMP can be found on the Data Management Plan page.

 Considerations